Indonesia 2004 "Museums of Indonesia"

 Postcard with images of Bandung Geology Museum, Indonesia

 The fossil of a Blora Elephant (Elephas hysudrindicus) stands tall in the middle of the first hall.
 This male elephant lived 165,000 years ago and died at the age of 49.
-Its fossil was found in Blora district in 2009.
+Its fossils were found in the Blora district in 2009.
 The discovery of this fossil is extraordinary, since 85% of the fossils remain intact.

 "The History of Life" room contain many fossils and replicas.
-The older fossil is Stromatolite from 3.5 billion years ago and Pre-Cambrian Trillobites.
+The oldest fossil is Stromatolite from 3.5 billion years ago and Pre-Cambrian Trilobites.

-The replica of Tyrannosaurus rex represents animals of Mesozoic Period.
+The replica of Tyrannosaurus rex represents animals of the Mesozoic Era.

-The ancient mammals from Indonesia, such as elephant (Sinomastodon, Elephas, Stegodon) is on the display in Cenozoic Period corner.
+The ancient mammals from Indonesia, such as elephant (Sinomastodon, Elephas, Stegodon) are on the display in the Cenozoic Era corner.

 At the end of the hall there is a room, exhibiting various replicas of ancient skulls, including the famous Java Man (Homo erectus) from Sangiran.